Learning Resources for Education service

 Spend an afternoon browsing our shelves and picking your own books.
-You can bring along a few students to choose books for their classmates (maximum of 4 students per one member of school staff).
+You can bring along a few students to choose books for their classmates (maximum of 4 students per 1 member of school staff).

 Peters is a specialist children's book supplier with a showroom based in Birmingham.